 For the past two decades, Ruben Xuereb and Mark Brincat have been invaluable to my research effort as impromptu guides—carting me to different sites, gaining me access to some hidden gems, and providing a world-class lexicon of Maltese swearwords.

-Nothing like an anachronism to damage credibility Online Etymology Dictionary
+Nothing like an anachronism to damage credibility.
+The Online Etymology Dictionary proved to be an invaluable resource to avoid chronological inconsistencies.

 Finally, I must acknowledge my wedding dress for being the inspiration behind a rather remarkable gown that appears in Falcon's Shadow.
 You’ll know it by the full roses nestled within the bustles of the train.